Head In The Clouds LA 2025: The Ultimate Guide to This Year's Festival

 1. Head In The Clouds LA 2025 Overview {#overview}

-The Head In The Clouds (HITC) LA 2025 festival, hosted by 88rising, is back and bigger than ever.
-With K-pop legends like G-Dragon and 2NE1, plus a surprise return from Dean, this year’s lineup is making waves across the industry.
+Head In The Clouds (HITC) LA 2025, hosted by 88rising, is back at the Rose Bowl in Pasadena, and this year’s lineup is wild.
+We’re talking K-pop icons (G-Dragon, 2NE1 reunion, Dean’s comeback), huge hip-hop names, and a stacked mix of rising stars.
+Whether you’re a HITC vet or a first-timer, this fest is about way more than just the music—it’s a whole weekend celebrating Asian music, culture, food, and fashion.
 If you’re new to HITC or just want to relive past experiences, check out my review from Head In The Clouds LA 2023 HERE!

 HITC LA 2025 Festival Details: